just-ero/asl-help/README.md

 ```

 ### Publishing
-When publishing an autosplitter that depends on asl-help, add the following to the autosplitter's entry in the master XML document inside of the `<URLs>` tag to ensure that it will be automatically downloaded along with the script.
+When publishing an auto splitter that depends on asl-help, add the following to the auto splitter's entry in the master XML document inside of the `<URLs>` tag to ensure that it will be automatically downloaded along with the script.
 ```xml
 <URL>https://github.com/just-ero/asl-help/raw/main/lib/asl-help</URL>
 ```